"To tell a story is always to invoke ghosts, to open a space through which something other returns...

 On the course, I wrote, illustrated, designed and bound Vignettes, a collection of gothic short stories for young adults.

 From 2010-2012, I worked for Failbetter Games as a writer for the acclaimed Fallen London roleplaying game, described by The New Yorker as "Far and away the best browser game of today".
 I also designed and created digital illustrations for the StoryNexus platform’s icon library.
 Since going freelance, I was the illustrator of Below, a successor to Fallen London exploring a world inspired by Anglo-Saxon myth and legend.
+I am delighted to be currently writing for Fallen London again on a freelance basis.

 I have contributed film criticism and features to The Quietus magazine and Bird's Eye View.
 I am especially interested in the art and aesthetics of film and television.